 - Calcium and Vitamin D — Bones and teeth need calcium, but the body cannot produce it naturally.
 Therefore, we must absorb it through food or seek out a supplement.
 Natural sources of calcium are dark leafy greens, dairy products and almonds.
 Should you choose to take a supplement, make sure it also contains vitamin D to help your body absorb the most calcium possible.

 - Vitamin D — The body cannot absorb enough calcium without adequate amounts of vitamin D. Fish, eggs and sunlight are the best natural sources.
 When choosing a supplement, seek out vitamin D3 as it is the same form obtained through sun exposure.

 - Glucosamine — Naturally found in cartilage, the best way to consume glucosamine naturally is by preparing a bone broth.
 If using a supplement, liquid is easier for the body to absorb than a powder.

-- SAMe — This molecule helps build strong joints by delivering sulfur to cartilage.
+- SAM-e — This molecule (S-adenosyl-L-methionine) helps build strong joints by delivering sulfur to cartilage.
 Studies suggest it has a similar effect to aspirin or ibuprofen for relieving pain.
-There is no natural food source to provide SAMe, so a supplement is necessary.
+There is no natural food source to provide SAM-e, so a supplement is necessary.
 Look for products labeled “butanedisulfonate” as this is the most stable form.

 Because there are so many different reasons that you might be experiencing joint pain, if your symptoms last for more than several weeks, are sudden or are unexplained, visit your doctor for a diagnosis.
 Rule out any conditions that might be causing your pain or worsening an existing condition, such as an autoimmune condition, arthritis or another problem.